jankaspar/ts-discriminated-union/doc/types-explained.md

   }
 }
 ```

-In future versions typescript will probably support narrowing types based on property check (https://github.com/Microsoft/TypeScript/issues/186)
+Next version of typescript will support type narrowing on property check (https://github.com/Microsoft/TypeScript/issues/186), but for now this is only way to do it.

-But for now it can be quite verbose, we could do better and abstract common pattern for type-checking on plane object with type attribute
-And even better typescript supports literal types, i.e. you can express concrete string value in the type system, p.e.:
+Typescript has also very nice feature of literal types, i.e. you can express concrete string value in the type system, p.e.:

 ```ts
 var test: 'A' | 'B' | 'C';